 The facility has not acquired any new facility, nor is it planning any substantial expansion or modification to the facility.
 The facility is currently in the middle of renovations to the resident bathroom.
 The changes include creating single use shower stalls with appropriate shower curtains.
 This change will improve resident privacy and safety while in the bathroom.

-The facility has installed new cameras in the dorm rooms.
-Due to this change, residents are educated on the facility's policy to only change in the bathroom.
+The facility has added six cameras since the last audit.
 All changes made to the facility were able to increase the facility's ability to prevent, detect, and respond to incidents of sexual abuse and sexual harassment.
 Facility management and the PREA Coordinator will continue to addressing technology monitoring issues as needed.

-Review:

 Facility tour

 Floor plans with camera placement

-Interview with PREA Coordinator

-Interview with Program Administrator

-115.221 Evidence protocol and forensic medical examinations Auditor Overall Determination: Meets Standard Auditor Discussion The agency has a policy that requires all allegations of sexual abuse and sexual harassment, regardless of how it was reported, to be administratively and/or criminally investigated.
+115.221 Evidence protocol and forensic medical examinations

+The agency has a policy that requires all allegations of sexual abuse and sexual harassment, regardless of how it was reported, to be administratively and/or criminally investigated.
 All administrative investigations will be investigated by a specialized trained investigator.
 All allegations that appear to be criminal will be referred to the Akron Police Department, who have the legal authority to conduct such investigations.

-The agency has shown the auditor a request to enter into a formal MOU with the Akron Police Department to investigate any allegation of criminal sexual abuse and/ or sexual harassment at RIPP.
-The deputy chief of police has sent the agency an email where he agrees that the department has jurisdiction to investigate any criminal activity, and has and will continue to responded to request for a criminal investigation for Oriana House, Inc. facilities in the Akron city limits.
-The agency has requested the criminally investigative agency to: Use a uniform evidence protocol that, if necessary, has been adapted from or based on the most recent edition of the U.S. Department of Justice's
+The agency has shown the auditor a request to enter into a formal MOU with the Akron Police Department to investigate any allegation of criminal sexual abuse and/ or sexual harassment at RCC.
+The deputy chief of police has sent the agency an email where he agrees that the department has jurisdiction to investigate any criminal activity, and has and will continue to responded to a request for a criminal investigation for Oriana House, Inc. facilities in the Akron city limits.
+The agency has requested the criminally investigative agency to:

-Office on Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examination, Adults/Adolescents," or similarly comprehensive and authoritative protocol developed after 2011
+Use a uniform evidence protocol that, if necessary, has been adapted from or based on the most recent edition of the U.S. Department of Justice's Office on Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examination, Adults/Adolescents," or

-- Investigators shall have specialized training in conducting investigations in confinement settings - Investigators shall gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data - Investigators shall interview victims, suspected perpetrators, and witnesses; and shall review prior complaints and reports of sexual abuse involving suspected perpetrators - Polygraph examination or other truth-telling device shall not be required as a condition for proceeding with the investigation of such an allegation - Investigation shall be documented in a written report that contains a through description of physical testimonial and documentary evidence with attached copies of all evidence where feasible. - Substantiate allegations of conduct that appears to be criminal shall be referred to prosecution - The departure of the alleged victim or abuser from Oriana House facilities shall not provide a basis for terminating an investigation
+- similarly comprehensive and authoritative protocol developed after 2011 - Investigators shall have specialized training in conducting investigations in confinement settings - Investigators shall gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data - Investigators shall interview victims, suspected perpetrators, and witnesses; and shall review prior complaints and reports of sexual abuse involving suspected perpetrators - Polygraph examination or other truth-telling device shall not be required as a condition for proceeding with the investigation of such an allegation - Investigation shall be documented in a written report that contains a through description of physical testimonial and documentary evidence with attached copies of all evidence where feasible. - Substantiate allegations of conduct that appears to be criminal shall be referred to prosecution - The departure of the alleged victim or abuser from Oriana House facilities shall not provide a basis for terminating an investigation